CLP0037/EFM-DC_V2/README.md

 ### Development

 Want to contribute?
 Great!
-It's open sourced without any lisence.
+It's open sourced without any licence.
 So, feel free to use ;)